NRTarnished/NRTarnished/README.md

 ##

-Actually not looking for work.
+Actually, not looking for work.
 Only studying to be better.

 ##